theo0165/wunderlist/README.md

 -   As a user I'm able to view all tasks within a list. :white_check_mark:

 -   As a user I'm able to view all tasks which should be completed today. :white_check_mark:

+-   As a user I'm able to remove a task from a list. :white_check_mark:

+-   As a user I'm able to delete my account along with all tasks and lists. :white_check_mark:

+-   As a user I'm able to reset my password via email. :white_check_mark: